duytq94/flutter-intro-slider/README.md

 | colorDot              | `int`       | 0x80000000            | Color for dot when passive       |
 | colorActiveDot        | `int`       | 0xffffffff            | Color for dot when active        |
 | sizeDot               | `double`    | 8.0                   | Size of each dot                 |

+## Pull request and feedback are always appreciated